smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 Postgres uses the *\copy* command to load and unload data. *\copy* cannot handle fixed length data; this is loaded as a fioxed length string and parsed using SQL.

+The SEER data required USA load phase data pg_USQ_2014.sql to be loaded as a RIF user (not rif40) and the production data (rif_pg_usa_2014.sql) needs to be loaded into the rif40 account in the rif_data schema.

 ## 2.2 SQL Server

 To be added.